What to eat

 - three heaped tablespoons of fresh or frozen vegetables

-- one glass (approximately 150ml) of fresh fruit juice or a smoothie
+- one glass (roughly 150ml) of fresh fruit juice or a smoothie

 Dried fruit and fruit juices or smoothies can each be counted as only one portion a day, however much you have.
-Both dried fruit and juices should be taken with a meal as the high sugar content can be damaging to teeth otherwise.
+Both dried fruit and juices should be taken with a meal as the high sugar content can be damaging to teeth.

 Potatoes, bread, rice, pasta and other starchy foods